wuxili/wuxili-hugo-homepage/content/home/about.md

 # List news
 [news]
   news = [
-    "12/2017 : Our paper, *UTPlaceF 2.0: A High-Performance Clock-Aware FPGA Placement Engine*, is accepted by TODAES 2017.", ]
+    "6/2018 : My co-authored journal paper, *A Practical Split Manufacturing Framework for Trojan Prevention via Simultaneous Wire Lifting and Cell Insertion*, is accepted by TCAD.", "12/2017 : Our journal paper, *UTPlaceF 2.0: A High-Performance Clock-Aware FPGA Placement Engine*, is accepted by TODAES.", ]

 # List your academic interests.